 |vision problems||vision problems|

 Not all of the stroke symptoms will be present.
 If one or a few signs develop quickly, you should assume you might be having a stroke.
-Call your local emergency services immediately if you suspect you’re having a stroke.
+Call 911 or your local emergency services immediately if you suspect you’re having a stroke.

 When arteries anywhere in the body become narrowed by plaque or become rigid because of high blood pressure or other health problems, the condition is called atherosclerosis.
 You may have heard it described as “hardening of the arteries.”
-When this happens, blood flow either stops completely or reduces to the point where the organs and tissue relying on that blood supply become starved and injured.
+When this happens, blood flow either stops completely or is reduced to the point where the organs and tissue relying on that blood supply become starved and injured.